byronwong/JS-consolidate/07-Functions.md

 const dessert = new IceCream();
 dessert.addScoop();
 ```
 The function passed to setTimeout() is called without new, without call(), without apply(), and without a context object.
-That means the value of this inside the function is the global object and NOT the dessert object.
+This means the value of this inside the function is the global object and NOT the dessert object.
 So what actually happened was that a new scoops variable was created (with a default value of undefined) and was then incremented (undefined + 1 results in NaN):

 One way around this is to use closure:
 ```js